DSStoffer/dsstoffer.github.io/Rtoot.md

 &#10024; __Ending a Session:__ When you quit, R will prompt you to save an image of your current workspace.
 Answering _yes_ will  save   the work  you have done so far, and load it when you next start R. We have never regretted selecting _yes_, but we have regretted answering _no_.

+&#128054; It's not a big deal saving all your work because the information is stored in the working directory in a (hidden) file called .Rhistory, which is an ascii (text) file that can be edited with any text editor.
+You can easily remove or keep anything you desire as long as you have the ability to see "hidden" files.